osirrc/olddog-docker/notes.md

        --repo osirrc2019/wapodog \
        --collections core18=/export/data/ir/WashingtonPost.v2/data=json

+_AFAIK, directories have to be group readable for `dockerfiles` for mounting the volumes to work successfully._

 ### Interact

 The `jig` provides a separate _Interact_ mode, which is not strictly necessary to use a prepared image.